cis3296s22/PerfectPlaylist/README.md

 - Download the latest binary from the Release section on the right on GitHub.
 - On the command line uncompress using
 ```
-tar -xzf
+tar -xzf PerfectPlaylist-0.1.0
 ```
 - On the command line run with
 ```
-./hello
+python ./perfect_playlist.py
 ```
-- You will see Hello World! on your terminal.
+- You will see Hello Temple! on your terminal.

 # How to contribute
 Follow this project board to know the latest status of the project: [http://...]([http://...])

 ### How to build
-- Use this github repository: ...
+- Use this github repository: https://github.com/cis3296s22/PerfectPlaylist/tree/hello-world
-- Specify what branch to use for a more stable release or for cutting edge development.
+- Specify what branch to use for a more stable release or for cutting edge development: use hello-world branch for runnable build.
-- Use InteliJ 11
+- Use python 3
 - Specify additional library to download if needed
 - What file and target to compile and run.
 - What is expected to happen when the app start.